 I am an Israeli-American theatre artist, musician, writer, and educator.

 Currently I am the Assistant Artistic Director of Flock Theatre, working as a full-time theatre artist in New London, CT directing shows, performing, running tech, and crafting puppets and masks.
-With Flock I have directed Oedipus Rex, Romeo & Juliet, and Pride & Prejudice, as well as assistant directed multiple Shakespeare productions such as Henry IV Part 1 and The Merry Wives of Windsor.
-As an actor with Flock, I have played Macbeth and performed as Snowball, Benjamin, and Moses in a production of Animal Farm, later presented at the opening ceremony of the 2019 National Puppetry Conference at the Eugene O'Neill Theater Center.
-I am also an Associate Member of the SDC.
+With Flock I have directed Macbeth, Oedipus Rex, Romeo & Juliet, and Pride & Prejudice, as well as assistant directed multiple Shakespeare productions such as Henry IV Part 1 and The Merry Wives of Windsor.
+As an actor with Flock, I have also played the role of Macbeth and performed as Snowball, Benjamin, and Moses in a production of Animal Farm, later presented at the opening ceremony of the 2019 National Puppetry Conference at the Eugene O'Neill Theater Center.
+I am also an Associate Member of the Stage Directors & Choreographers Society (SDC).

 I was presented with Emerging Artist recognition as part of the Connecticut Office of the Arts' Artist Fellowship program in 2020.

-I am the current Technical Director for all Mitchell College theatre productions, and I also teach Script to Stage as part of the Thames program at Mitchell.
+Pre-COVID, I was the Technical Director for all Mitchell College theatre productions, and I have continued to also teach Script to Stage as part of the Thames program at Mitchell.

 I have a B.A. in Theatre Arts with concentrations in both Performance and Design/Tech from Western Connecticut State University and I spent a majority of my time as a student studying directing, working on productions as an assistant director, and acting.
 I aspire to pursue an M.F.A. in Directing and be the Artistic Director of my own theatre company, directing professional works presented for an international stage.